RabahZeineddine/bot-middleware/README.md

 ## Getting credentials

-    Copy the .env.example to .en using:
+Copy the .env.example to .env using:

     ```
         cp .env.example .env